AbhiK002/blappy-fird/README.md

 if __name__ == '__main__':
     App()
 ```
-I decided to inherit from the Tk class instead of making a `self.root = tk.Tk()` object and using it throughout the class because I have no idea, it just looks cooler.
+I inherited from the Tk class instead of making a `self.root = tk.Tk()` object and using it throughout the class because I have no idea, it just looks cooler.
+Jokes apart, I did this so that the `App` class acts like a `tk.Tk` window itself.

 1 small advantage can be, writing `self.geometry` is easier than `self.root.geometry` since I don't have to type root again and again.
 But the difference isn't significant.
 Anyways moving on, the `__init__()` method of `App` is called.